Mosaic of Rehob: History

-The site of the ancient Jewish village was later the location of the Palestinian village of Farwana, documented at least since the Ottoman period, and depopulated during the 1948 war.
-Kibbutz Ein HaNetziv was established in 1946 on land including the ancient site.

-The remains of the ancient synagogue were first discovered by members of Kibbutz Ein HaNetziv while preparing their lands for cultivation in the late 1960s.
+The remains of the ancient synagogue were discovered by members of Kibbutz Ein HaNetziv while preparing land for cultivation in the late 1960s.
 An archaeological excavation of the site in 1973, led by a team under IAA's Fanny Vitto, revealed the mosaic and its content, which has been on display at the Israel Museum in Jerusalem since 1978.

 Description of mosaic

 The mosaic pieces are made of black limestone tesserae contrasted against a white background.
 The mosaic measures 4.30 × 2.75 m, with an accompanying text written on 29 lines, comprising a total of 364 words, with an average length of 4 m to each line.
 It begins with the salutation Shalom ("Peace") followed by a long halakhic text, and ends with Shalom once more.
 It is followed by an appendix where it lists some eighteen towns in the vicinity of Sebaste (the ancient city of Samaria) whose fruits and vegetables were exempt from tithes and the stringencies applied to Seventh Year produce.
 There is little uniformity in the size of the letters, and the spelling of some words is faulty.
 Portions of the main text contain elements that are related to late second-century rabbinic literature, particularly that found in the Tosefta (Shevi'it 4:8–11), the Jerusalem Talmud (Demai 2:1; Shevi'it 6:1) and Sifrei on Deuteronomy 11:24, although the mosaic of Reḥob expands on aspects of each.
 Some scholars have raised the hypothesis that the content of the mosaic was copied from a letter sent by the Sages of Israel to the heads of the synagogue.
 At any rate, it is the largest known text found on any Hebrew mosaic in Israel to date, as well as the oldest known Talmudic text.
 The more ancient text in the Reḥob mosaic has been used to correct errors in transmission of extant rabbinic texts.

 From a philological perspective, the system of spelling in the mosaic follows the Beth-Shean practice of enunciation, where ʻayin (ע) is often interchanged with aleph (א), and ḥet (ח) is often interchanged with he (ה), as is alluded to in the Jerusalem Talmud (Berakhot 2:4).